gbmhunter/MCallbacks/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v1.2.4.0  2014-09-01 Fixed link to TravisCI image in README, closes #8. v1.2.3.0  2014-09-01 Added command in .travis.yml to build UnitTest++ library. v1.2.2.0  2014-09-01 Added pushd and popd commands to .travis.yml file to re-enter start directory before running make.
+v1.3.0.0  2014-09-14 Renamed module from 'SlotMachineCpp' to 'MCallbacks'.
+Updated URLs from 'www.cladlab.com' to 'www.mbedded.ninja'.
+Replaced UnitTestCpp with the MUnitTest module, closes #10. v1.2.4.0  2014-09-01 Fixed link to TravisCI image in README, closes #8. v1.2.3.0  2014-09-01 Added command in .travis.yml to build UnitTest++ library. v1.2.2.0  2014-09-01 Added pushd and popd commands to .travis.yml file to re-enter start directory before running make.